Mood-al/react-tabs-scrollable/README.md

   // default feather arrow-right svg icon
   // you can pass jsx here or just a string rightBtnIcon={'>'}
-  // sets the left navitgation vutton icon
+  // sets the left navitgation button icon
   // default feather arrow-left svg icon
   // you can pass jsx here or just a string leftBtnIcon={'<'}
   //hides the navigantion button
   // default false
   hideNavBtns={false}
   // hides the navigation buttons on mobile devices
   // default true